Model checking of hyperproperties for high-level relational models: Model finding with

 \hpard{} builds on this procedure, as shown in Algorithm~\ref{alg:smvtrans} which translates a hyper model finding problem into a set of (SMV) state machines and a HyperLTL formula.
 We abstract the translation of relational temporal logic to LTL translation by a procedure \proc{RL2LTL} that is identical to the one provided by \tool{Pardinus} except that it propagates the trace selectors from relational expressions down to propositional variables.
 We also assume that a procedure annotates a non-hyper problem $P$ with a trace variable $\pi$, denoted by $P[\pi]$; this connects a problem $P$ with a particular hyper quantification $\pi : P$ in $H$.

 A mismatch between existing HyperLTL model checkers and hyper model finding problems is that the former only support hyperproperties in prenex normal form.
 Quantifiers can be trivially moved to the outermost position if their domain is guaranteed to be non-empty.
-The algorithm starts by converting constraint $\Phi$ from $H$ into prenex form, and separating it between the quantifiers $\mathbf{Q}$ and the non-hyper fragment $\omega$.
+The algorithm starts by converting constraint $\Phi$ from $H$ into prenex form, and separating it between the quantifiers $\mathbf{Q}$ and the non-hyper fragment $\psi$; this non-hyper fragment of the outermost model $H$ is translated into a state machine $M$ and an LTL constraint $\psi^0$.
 Then, for each hyper quantification $\pi : P$, it annotates $P$ with the correct trace variable and converts it into a lower-level problem consisting of a state machine $M$ and a formula an LTL $\phi^0$.
 To guarantee that the prenex transformation was sound, the LTL problem is checked for non-emptiness, which can be performed by a standard SMV model checker.
-All $\phi^0$ formulas that could not be encoded in the state machine are collected in a formula $\psi^0$ that will be prepended as an assumption to the final constraint.
-The same translation is then applied to the outermost model $H$ to flatten its relational temporal fragment $\omega$ into LTL $\omega^0$.
-The final formula prepends the assumptions $\psi^0$ and the hyper quantifiers $\mathbf{Q}$ to $\omega^0$, resulting in a HyperLTL constraint $\Phi^0$.
+All $\phi^0$ formulas that could not be encoded in the state machine are added as premises of formula $\psi^0$.
+The final formula applies the hyper quantifiers $\mathbf{Q}$ to $\psi^0$, resulting in a HyperLTL constraint $\Phi^0$.